Cryomundus/hdest-ace-bootleg/README.md

 	- Fists don't punch if you switch to them while holding fire;
 	- You don't need to bash reload to repair *ERPs;
 	- Inventory icons are forcefully scaled to fit.
+	- Zerk cooloff is a bit shorter and health regeneration amount is increased.
 - Miscellaneous:
 	- Corruption Cards support.
 Somewhat.
 Removes cards that do not mix well with CC.